-Our department advises student trip leaders in creating safe, educational and service-oriented itineraries and curricula for their trips.
-Each trip partners with organizations on the ground to ensure we are aware of the most up-to-date travel information and have the necessary precautions taken for each destination.
+Our department advises student leaders in creating safe, educational and service learning-oriented itineraries and curricula for their programs.
+Each program partners with organizations on the ground to ensure we are aware of the most up-to-date travel information and have the necessary precautions taken for each destination.

 Below you’ll find a list of our specific safety precautions along with recommendations for medical and insurance advice.
 Whether you’re a parent or student, we’re here to support you and ensure that your experience is a positive learning experience in the world classroom.